Little Nicky: Box office

-It opened at #2 at the North American box office making $16 million USD in its opening weekend, behind Charlie's Angels, which was on its second consecutive week at the top spot.
+It opened at #2 at the North American box office making $16 million in its opening weekend, behind Charlie's Angels, which was on its second consecutive week at the top spot.
 The film went on to earn $39.5 million domestically and another $18.8 million worldwide, bringing the total to $58 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 38 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film a grade "B" on a scale of A to F.

 Comedian and former Mystery Science Theater 3000 host Michael J. Nelson named the film the worst comedy ever made.
 Roger Ebert of the Chicago Sun-Times gave the film a score of two-and-a-half stars out of four, describing Little Nicky as "the best Sandler movie to date" and the Nicky character as "intriguing", while at the same time lamenting Sandler's lack of finesse and vocal quirks.

 In 2020, Evan Saathoff of /Film argued against the characterization of Little Nicky as being "a blight on [Sandler's] filmography", writing that Sandler "certainly never got this wild again, not in one of his own films at least."